Schiphol-Hub/ssim/README.rst

 Issue guidelines
 ----------------

-In case you encounter bugs please submit an issue on github.
+In case you encounter bugs please submit a new `issue`_ on github.
 Please list the reported error and data used that will help us reconstruct it.
 This will help us reproduce and resolve the bug.

 Contributors
 -------